 Rainfall was the second major factor studied (Table 2).
-Simulated annual rainfall regimes at 150 mm year-1, 270 mm year-1, and 450 mm year-1, all correspond to natural rainfall regimes in Southern African semi-arid environments (Jeltsch et al., 1996, 1997b; Ludwig et al., 2017; Meyer et al., 2014; Thomas and Twyman, 2004; Weber et al., 1998).
-The applied rainfall regime of 1000 mm year-1 was not characteristic of semi-arid environments but offered good comparison for the three other rainfall regimes.
-These rainfall regimes were applied as a constant and uniform source of humidity in our representation of theorical environments ranging from semi-arid grasslands and savannas.
-No windspeed was applied to simulations testing the sediment balance stress, the vegetation recolonization and the rainfall regime, to help isolate the effect of these components.
-It was later introduced in the simulations testing sediment transport (Table 2) since the transported sediment of an arid environment is linked to the capacity of the wind to initiate transport (Bagnold, 1941; Hsu, 1971; Kawamura, 1951; Lettau and Lettau, 1978; Owen, 1964; Zingg, 1953) and the response of an environment to different sediment balances is a function of windspeed.
-With all other parameters kept constant (SDa2 simulations with 270 mm yr-1) and a surface windspeed threshold of 5 m s-1, four simulations were made at 5 m s-1, 7.5 m s-1, 10 m s-1 and 12.5 m s-1.
-All simulations testing the four components above were executed with 6-month vegetation update to maximize efficiency and accommodate the growth period of all three vegetation types.
+Simulated annual rainfall regimes at 150, 270, and $450 \,\mathrm{mm}\,\mathrm{yr}^{-1}$ all correspond to natural rainfall regimes in southern African semi-arid environments (Jeltsch et al., 1996, 1997b; Ludwig et al., 2017; Meyer et al., 2014; Thomas and Twyman, 2004; Weber et al., 1998).
+The applied rainfall regime of $1000 \text{ mm yr}^{-1}$ is not characteristic of semiarid environments but offered a good comparison for the other three rainfall regimes.
+These rainfall regimes were applied as a constant and uniform source of humidity in our representation of theoretical environments of semi-arid grasslands and savannas.
+No wind speed was applied to simulations testing the sediment balance stress, the vegetation recolonization, or the rainfall regime to help isolate the effect of these components.
+It was later introduced in the simulations testing sediment transport (Table 2) since the transported sediment of an arid environment is linked to the capacity of the wind to initiate transport (Bagnold, 1941; Hsu, 1971; Kawamura, 1951; Lettau and Lettau, 1978; Owen, 1964; Zingg, 1953) and the response of an environment to different sediment balances is a function of wind speed.
+With all other parameters kept constant (SDa2 simulations with $270 \text{ mm yr}^{-1}$ ) and a surface wind speed threshold of $5 \text{ m s}^{-1}$ , four simulations were made at 5, 7.5, 10, and 12.5 m s-1.
+All simulations testing the four components above were executed with a 6month vegetation update to maximize efficiency and accommodate the growth period of all three vegetation types.